dhvanipa/opcraft-textures/README.md

 - crafting
 - The block explorer (shows you how many blocks you placed/mined in every block transaction on the chain)
 - The component browser (the sidebar that appears when you press ~. mud2 has a much nicer “component browser”)

-### Why is the code so messy?
-We're a startup!
-Most things will probably change, MUD 2 will probably change.
-The code will converge to a better state over time.